-Tip: For detailed operational info for each plug-in, see the UAD Plug-Ins Manual.
+Tip: For detailed operating instructions for each UAD plug-in, see the UAD Plug-Ins Manual.

 Buy Column

 Adds an unlicensed plug-in to the shopping cart at the UA online store.
 Confirm you are logged in to the desired account at uaudio.com when purchasing the plug-in.